José Onuchic: Education

-Onuchic studied at the University of São Paulo where he earned a B.S. degree in Electrical Electrical Engineering (1980) and in Physics in 1981.
-He subsequently earned his Master of Science degree in Applied Physics in 1982.
+Onuchic studied at the University of São Paulo, where he earned a B.S. degree in electrical engineering (1980) and in physics in 1981.
+He subsequently earned his Master of Science degree in applied physics in 1982.
 He studied at the California Institute of Technology under John Hopfield, earning his doctorate in 1987.

 Academic career

 After postdoctoral studies at the University of California in Santa Barbara, and a brief faculty position returning to the University of São Paulo, he moved to the University of California, San Diego in 1990.
 He joined Rice University as the Harry C & Olga K Wiess Professor of Physics and Astronomy in 2011.